viestat/react-native-spotify/README.md

 ___

 ##Set-up:
+1. Fork and clone the repo.

-1. Download the Spotify IOS SDK beta 17 [here](https://github.com/spotify/ios-sdk/releases/tag/beta-17) and unzip it.
+2. Download the Spotify IOS SDK beta 17 [here](https://github.com/spotify/ios-sdk/releases/tag/beta-17) and unzip it.

-2. Open your react native project in Xcode and drag the unzipped `Spotify.framework` file into the `Frameworks` group in your Xcode project (create the group if it doesn’t already exist).
+3. Open your react native project in Xcode and drag the unzipped `Spotify.framework` file into the `Frameworks` group in your Xcode project (create the group if it doesn’t already exist).
 In the import dialog, tick the box for **Copy items into destinations group folder** (or **Destination: Copy items if needed**).

-3. Please folow the instructions on the **"Creating Your Client ID, Secret and Callback URI"** and **"Setting Up Your Build Environment"** sections of the [*Spotify iOS SDK Tutorial*](xx)
+4. Please folow the instructions on the **"Creating Your Client ID, Secret and Callback URI"** and **"Setting Up Your Build Environment"** sections of the [*Spotify iOS SDK Tutorial*](xx)

-4. From this project directory, go to `react-native-spotify/spotifyModule/ios` and copy the following files to the `ios` directory of your project:
+5. From this project directory, go to `react-native-spotify/spotifyModule/ios` and copy the following files to the `ios` directory of your project:
 	* `SpotifyLoginViewController.m`
 	* `SpotifyLoginViewController.h`
 	* `SpotifyAuth.m`